 Set ground rules with your clients regarding how you will respond to their queries; establish an easy and expedient method of communication between counsel and staff, and specify the manner in which your office will provide correspondence, pleadings, and other written materials received during the pendency of the case.
 Setting expectations as to how communication will be handled will greatly reduce the possibility of misunderstandings – and help prevent clients from looking for a new attorney.

 You need to remember that clients often come to a family lawyer’s office at the worst of times.
-They are nervous, anxious, and looking for guidance.
+They are nervous, anxious, looking for guidance, and paying for effective legal counsel.
 To create an effective and productive attorney-client relationship, you need to foster an atmosphere of mutual trust and honesty, establish ground rules for communication, and manage the client’s expectations regarding the potential outcome of their case.
 Ultimately, your responsibility is to advocate on behalf of your clients, provide guidance and recommendations to them, and formulate a plan to achieve all realistic goals.
 Successful representation requires establishing and maintaining a good working relationship with your clients.

 Paul M. Graziano is a senior associate with Phillips Whisnant Gazin Gorczyca & Curtin, LLP.
 He dedicates his practice exclusively to family law; his previous experience includes business litigation, personal injury, and real property disputes.
 Mr. Graziano received his Juris Doctorate from California Western School of Law. www.pwggc.com